Tips for Feeding Your Garden Plants with Liquid Organic Fertilisers

 2. Dilute Properly

 Most liquid organic fertilisers are concentrated and require dilution before use.
 Follow the instructions on the packaging carefully, as applying undiluted fertiliser can harm plants.
-We at GARDEN GOLD ORGANICS recommend a maximum dosage of 15ml of our Garden Formula fertiliser per liter water.
-When in doubt, err on the side of caution and use a weaker solution, especially for young or delicate plants.
+We at GARDEN GOLD ORGANICS recommend a maximum dosage of 15 ml per liter of water.
+When in doubt, err on the side of caution—especially for young or delicate plants.

 3. Apply During the Growing Season

 The growing season—typically spring and summer—is the best time to fertilise garden plants.
-During this period, plants actively produce new leaves, flowers, and fruit, requiring additional nutrients.
+During this period, plants actively produce new leaves, flowers, and fruit and require additional nutrients.
 Avoid over-fertilising during fall and winter when most plants enter a dormant phase.

 4. Water Before Feeding

 Always water your plants before applying liquid fertiliser, especially during dry weather.
-Moist soil helps prevent root burn and allows the fertiliser to spread evenly.
-Applying fertiliser to dry soil can lead to uneven absorption or damage to plant roots.
+Moist soil helps prevent root burn and allows nutrients to spread evenly through the root zone.

 5. Use the Right Tools for Application

 A watering can with a fine rose or a garden sprayer works well for applying liquid organic fertilisers.
-These tools ensure even distribution and allow you to control the application rate.
 For larger areas, hose-end sprayers can make the process quicker and more efficient.
-The perfect complementary product for applying GARDEN GOLD - Garden Formula is our Aquamix 1.25 V mixing sprayer.
-You can easily dial in the correct dosage between 2 ml and 15 ml (0,2 to 1,5%) fertiliser per liter of water.
+A perfect complementary product for applying GARDEN GOLD – Garden Formula is the Birchmeier Aquamix 1.25 V , which allows precise dosage control.

 6. Feed at the Right Time of Day